Secretary of the Army visits Fort Hood

-FORT HOOD — As part of his quest to become reacquainted with the Army, Secretary of the Army Mark Esper visited Fort Hood on Wednesday.
+Esper served in the Army for 21 years before retiring in 2007, but he didn’t mind changing from a suit to shorts and a T-shirt for the workout.

-It was Esper’s first visit to the post in his four and a half months as the Army’s top civilian leader, having never been stationed there during his 21 years serving in the Army.
-He retired in 2007 as a lieutenant colonel.
+It was Esper’s first visit to Fort Hood, having never been stationed at the post.

-“I was very impressed,” Esper said of his visits to III Corps and 1st Cavalry Division.
+“I was very impressed,” Esper said of the time spent with III Corps and the 1st Cavalry Division armored forces and field artillery units.

+The amount of support for the soldiers and the base from the community surrounding Fort Hood also impressed Esper, who is in the process of reacquainting himself with the Army since being sworn in as the 23rd SECARMY in November.

+In addition to his Army service, Esper has considerable military-related experience.
+He most recently worked at Raytheon Company as vice president for government relations.
+Prior to that, he was both executive vice president for the U.S. Chamber of Commerce’s Global Intellectual Property Center and as vice president for Europe and Eurasian Affairs.

+Esper earned a Master of Public Administration degree from the John F. Kennedy School of Government at Harvard University, and a doctorate in Public Policy from George Washington University.

-Esper also joined the military police on post for some physical training, and held a town hall meeting for soldiers and their spouses.
+Part of Esper’s day at Fort Hood included a town hall meeting for soldiers and their spouses.
+Topics of discussion during that gathering included on-base housing and child care.
+“Each base is unique,” Esper said.

-Before departing for Fort Bliss, Esper sat down to answer media questions.
-He expressed gratitude to Congress for being generous in this year’s budget to authorize a substantial raise in pay for military personnel.
+Esper expressed gratitude to Congress for being generous in this year’s budget to authorize a substantial raise in pay for military personnel.

 “We can always do more for our soldiers and their families,” Esper said.

-The Army is in the process of forming at least six of the new brigades, which will be staffed by 500 officers and noncommissioned officers — far fewer than a normal Army combat brigade, which can have 4,000 or 5,000 troops, officials said.

-SFABs focus more on training and mentoring foreign forces, something the Army’s regular brigade combat teams have been tasked with in recent years.
+“We never take anything off the table,” Esper said.
+“Community support always weighs into our decision.”

-To encourage young people to consider serving in the Army, Esper wants to establish ways to reach out to the influencers: the parents, teachers and other adults who deal with them on a regular basis.
+To encourage young people to consider serving in the Army, Esper wants to establish ways to reach out to the influencers: The parents, principals, teachers, counselors, pastors and other adults who deal with the youth on a regular basis.
+He has noticed fewer touch-points to get an understanding of the Army since the draft ended in the early 1970s.

+When it comes to soldiers suffering from PTSD, Esper said, “The aim, of course, is to give them the care they need, and continue to treat them with dignity and respect.
+What we want to do is get them back on the team, back in the field as quickly as possible.”

 Esper also has plans to revise the acquisition system for the Army, and implement various reforms.
 Funding for the military over the next two years will make this possible, he said.
-“We’re unsure what 2020 looks like, so we need to do everything we can over the next 18 months.”
+“We’re unsure what 2020 and beyond looks like, so we need to do everything we can over the next 18 to 24 months.”

 (0) comments